 Improper Footwear.
 Nearly 25% of falls are the result of improper footwear.
 Even sneakers and work boots if they do not have proper tread can lead to slip and fall accidents.

 Lack of Employee Training.
 Slip and fall accidents are common in the workplace and can be the result of poor or inadequate training.
 This can leave the business, contractor or employer liable for damages sustained in the fall.
 There are certain occupations more at risk for slip and fall accidents, these include: factory workers, chefs and kitchen workers, construction workers, housekeepers and custodial staff.

 Businesses have a legal obligation to make sure their premises are free from harm and in a reasonably safe condition for customers and guests.
 However, just because a person slips and falls at a grocery store or place of business does not mean they have a slip and fall injury case.
 There must have been an unsafe condition that the store or business was negligent in preventing, cleaning up or warning patrons about, and this negligence caused your accident.

-Florida slip and fall cases must be filed within four years of the date of the injury.
+Florida slip and fall cases must be filed within two years of the date of the injury.
 Even if you do not live in Florida, you may still have the ability to pursue legal action against a business in the event of a slip and fall.
 However, business owners, retail stores, restaurants, etc. will do everything in their power to discredit your injury claim.
 That is why it is important to speak with an experienced slip and fall injury attorney as soon as possible following the accident.